 - MGMT 3500—Managing Diversity in Organizations

 - MGMT 4100—Global Human Resource Management

 Careers with an HR management degree

-96% of WMU's human resource management graduates are employed in a role related to the major.
-In addition, new graduates with the HR degree report a 96% satisfaction with their job.
+93% of WMU's human resource management graduates are actively engaged within three months of graduation.
+In addition, 95% of new graduates with the HR degree report satisfaction with their job.

 Some of our employers